mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 And, Mohana got that when he met Matt Dancho (me). :)

-You see I gave him the edge he needed to tripple (yes, tripple!) his productivity versus his peers.
+You see I gave him the edge he needed to triple (yes, 3X!) his productivity versus his peers.

 ![](/assets/power_up.png)

-How did I 3X Mohana's productivity?
+## How did I _3X_ Mohana's productivity?

 **I taught him the way I code in R.** He was able to write half the code and get twice as much done versus his python counterparts.